Skip to Main Content

 Common Pedestrian Accident Injuries

-Pedestrians have absolutely no protection when they are struck.
+Pedestrians have absolutely no protection when they are struck, making the injuries sustained in pedestrian accidents often serious injuries and life-altering.
 Conversely, car passengers have the car to shield them, and even bicyclists are usually wearing a helmet.
 Because pedestrians are so exposed, they can suffer brutal injuries in a crash:

 • Lower body injuries: broken legs, knee injuries, foot injuries, torn ligaments and tendons, abrasions, and friction burns.